History and Aims

 In addition to providing guidance to our Association members, the ITIA acts in an advisory capacity to Government bodies, NGOs, the media and others involved in the provision of translation and interpreting services.

-The ITIA has six categories of membership: Honorary, Professional, Associate, Corporate, Institutional and Student.
+The ITIA has six categories of membership: Honorary, Professional, Associate, Affiliate, Institutional and Student.